 Afternoon tea is such a great experience and it would be a great treat for Mother’s Day.
 I’ve had afternoon tea at both the Sanderson Hotel and Moggerhanger Park but there are so many places out there for all sorts of budgets and styles where you can treat your mum.
 For those living in London, places like The Ritz, Fortnum & Mason and Claridges offer a traditional and more formal afternoon tea.
 Check The Rosewood, Sketch and One Aldwych for a contemporary, modern approach.

 Receiving flowers feels like such a treat.
 Flowers make a great gift and it’s something that everyone loves.
-There are so many flower subscriptions out there to choose from – I recently reviewed Freddie’s Flowers, you can read it here.
+There are so many flower subscriptions out there to choose from – a while ago I reviewed Freddie’s Flowers, you can read it here.
 The best thing about subscriptions is that you can choose how often you want the flowers to be delivered and some of them can even be delivered through the letterbox.
 A flower subscription is something you might not think of buying for yourself but it’s a great gift and one that all mums will appreciate.

 Who doesn’t like candles?
 A little luxury to have at home that won’t cost the earth.
 The best thing about candles these days is how gorgeous their packaging is.
 Is not just about the fragrance, it’s also about the beautiful presentation.